Seteeri/Particle/snippets/notes/PARTICLE.md

    * Try proportional fonts with kerning
      * Change blend mode?

-   * Tasks uses DAG/ptrees [Later]
-     * Built on top of cons cells...
-     * To make task wait for another task, it needs a task ID
-     * If dependency graph used, need a way to continously modify it
-     * When a DAG is executed, store the output of the entire graph
-   * Tasks can be submitted as parallel or serial (waits for current task to complete)
-     * ?For parallel tasks, can cache results, so that if after one of the data is modified while the task was running, it can run it again up to the point the data was modified?
-     * Otherwise, have to lock data while it is being used

    * Optimize GL struct [Later]
      * 3 programs to render 3 vertex types